Robert J. T. Joy: Defense Medical Research Leadership

-The Walter Reed Army Institute of Research
+Walter Reed Army Institute of Research

 In 1973, Joy would be assigned to the Walter Reed Army Institute of Research as the Institute's Deputy Director and Deputy Commandant while Colonel Edward Buescher served as Director and Commandant.
-The mid 1970s was a tough time for the Army Medical Research and Development community as funds were sparse and inflation high in the post-Vietnam Army and racial tensions and drug abuse problems high.
+The mid-1970s were a tough time for the Army Medical Research and Development community as funds were sparse and inflation was high in the post-Vietnam Army, and racial tensions and drug abuse problems were high.
 Joy and Buescher formed an ideal team, with Buescher focusing "up and out" while Joy focused "down and in."
-The Buescher and Joy command team was forced to conduct a Reduction in Force at WRAIR but placed every person displaced before the effective date of the reduction in force.
+The Buescher and Joy command team was forced to conduct a Reduction in Force at WRAIR, but placed every person displaced before the effective date of the reduction in force.

 Joy worked tirelessly to establish the best race relations in the AMEDD, talking with people and walking the halls of the laboratory to make sure equality was enforced as well as discussed.
 A team from WRAIR provided guidance and inspiration to help the Walter Reed Army Medical Center with its difficult problems when racial tensions in the hospital boiled over.
-It was also the time for transition from WRAIR as the inspirational research leader and semi-autonomous lab to the real Medical Research and Development Command with surgical research in San Antonio, nursing research moved to the hospitals as inherently clinical, and human performance work and weapons threat research in other labs.
-WRAIR would focus on Infectious Diseases and Neuropsychiatry gong forward—the greatest cause of man-days lost to the soldier.
+It was also the time for transition from WRAIR as the inspirational research leader and semi-autonomous lab to the real Medical Research and Development Command, with surgical research in San Antonio, nursing research moved to the hospitals as inherently clinical, and human performance work and weapons threat research in other labs.
+WRAIR would focus on Infectious Diseases and Neuropsychiatry going forward—the greatest cause of man-days lost to the soldier.

-In 1975, upon the departure of Buescher, Joy advanced to the position of Director and Commandant of WRAIR.
+In 1975, upon the departure of Buescher, Joy advanced to the position of director and commandant of WRAIR.
 The Army Surgeon General, Lieutenant General Richard R. Taylor had described the Director's position as Joy's "dream job"—and so it should have been for any Army medical researcher—command of the Army's largest and oldest medical research facility, long associated with the giants of Army medical research, including George Miller Sternberg, Carl Rogers Darnall, Edward Bright Vedder, and Major Walter Reed himself.
 For Joy, a student of military medical history, it was, indeed, a dream job.

-It was during Joy's tenure as Deputy Director and Director that WRAIR saw its overseas laboratory footprint greatly expanded, with WRAIR assuming control of the overseas medical research units in Malaysia and Panama, as well as the Army's portion of the lab in Bangkok.
-An additional lab was established in 1973 in Brasilia as part of a cooperative agreement between WRAIR and the University of Brasilia, and the U.S. Army Medial Research Unit—Belem was established in Belem, Brazil to investigate disease transmission along the new Trans-Amazon highway.
+It was during Joy's tenure as deputy director and director that WRAIR saw its overseas laboratory footprint greatly expanded, with WRAIR assuming control of the overseas medical research units in Malaysia and Panama, as well as the Army's portion of the lab in Bangkok.
+An additional lab was established in 1973 in Brasília as part of a cooperative agreement between WRAIR and the University of Brasília, and the U.S. Army Medial Research Unit—Belém was established in Belém, Brazil to investigate disease transmission along the new Trans-Amazon highway.